Fondo de planta borrosa de tratamiento de cáncer de mecc

 Tamoxifen and raloxifene belong to the family of drugs called selective estrogen receptor modulators (SERMs).
 SERMs act like estrogen on some tissues in the body, but block the effect of estrogen on other tissues.

 Taking tamoxifen increases the risk of hot flashes, endometrial cancer, stroke, cataracts, and blood clots (especially in the lungs and legs).
 The risk of having these problems increases markedly in women older than 50 years compared with younger women.
-Women younger than 50 years who have a high risk of breast cancer may benefit the most from taking tamoxifen.
-The risk of endometrial cancer lasts for 5 years after tamoxifen is stopped, but the risk of cataracts or blood clots does not last long..
+Premenopausal women who have a high risk of breast cancer may benefit the most from taking a low dose of tamoxifen, which may decrease breast cancer risk while also reducing some side effects of the drug.
+The risk of endometrial cancer lasts for 5 years after tamoxifen is stopped, but the risk of cataracts or blood clots does not last long.
 Talk with your doctor about the risks and benefits of taking this drug.

 Taking raloxifene increases the risk of blood clots in the lungs and legs but does not appear to increase the risk of endometrial cancer.
 In postmenopausal women with osteoporosis (decreased bone density), raloxifene lowers the risk of breast cancer for women who have a high or low risk of breast cancer.
 It is not known if raloxifene would have the same effect in women who do not have osteoporosis.
 Talk with your doctor about the risks and benefits of taking this drug.